durkes/11ty-foundation-starter/README.md

 ## Setup

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine
-2. Open a command prompt or terminal.
+2. Open a command prompt or terminal
-3. Navigate to the cloned repository's directory.
+3. Navigate to the cloned repository's directory
-4. Run the setup script by executing the following command:
+4. Run the setup script:
 ```
 ./setup
 ```